dashy-io/dashy-server-api/README.md

 **Note:** Content-Type must be set to application/json.

 Returns:
- - `200 OK` if the dashboard was updated
+ - `200 OK` If the dashboard was updated
- - `404 Not Found` if the dashboard was not found
+ - `404 Not Found` If the dashboard was not found
+ - `409 Conflict` If the dashboard ID in the body does not match the one in the url
+ - `400 Bad Request` If there are unexpected parameters in the body
- - `409 Conflict` If the posted json data contains an ID property
+ - `409 Conflict` If trying to modify the code property

 Example:
 ```bash